regenwatchdog/regenwatchdog.github.io/_posts/2020-07-30-july-news-roundup.md

 title: JULY NEWS ROUND-UP
 ---

-Many thanks to all those who have taken the time to get in touch or leave a comment on the [*Estate Watch* website](https://estatewatch.london) telling us what's going on with their estates.
+Many thanks to all those who have taken the time to get in touch or leave a comment on the [ESTATE WATCH website](https://estatewatch.london) telling us what's going on with their estates.
 Here's our monthly round-up of July's estate regeneration news:

 ## Alton estate regeneration - uncertainty looms